u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/products/uom.rst

 First, create the unit of measure used as the reference point for converting to other units of measure inside the category by clicking on *Create*.
 Name the unit and select the units of measure category you just created.
 For the *Type*, select *Reference Unit of Measure for this category type*.
 Enter the *Rounding Precision* you would like to use.
-The quantity computed by Odoo is always a multiple of this value.
+The quantity computed by Thrive Bureau ERP is always a multiple of this value.

 In the example, as you cannot purchase less than 1 roll and won't use fractions of a roll as a unit